syncfusion-content/blazor-docs/blazor/getting-started/blazor-electron-app.md

 ## Configure Electron SetUp in the application

-You can run the below commands either in Visual Studio command prompt or CLI depends on the preparation of the application.
+You can run the below commands either in Visual Studio command prompt or CLI depending on the creation of the application.

 1. Install [ElectronNET.API](https://www.nuget.org/packages/ElectronNET.API/) NuGet package in the application running below command